-The sunniest short-haul cities for a winter break
+Easy-to-reach cities where the sun (almost) always shines

 Palermo, Sicily

-HBO’s White Lotus may not have shown the Sicilian capital in its most positive light but the glimpses of fast-fading mansions and café-thronged streets still gave it a stand-out cameo.
+Recent HBO series White Lotus may not have shown the Sicilian capital in its most positive light but the glimpses of fast-fading mansions and café-thronged streets still gave it a stand-out cameo.
 Nowhere in the country conforms more steadfastly to the Italian stereotype: washing is strung out to dry over alleyways, fast cars driven by suited ‘businessmen’ prowl through the towns and a thousand Madonnas stare calmly down on it all from roadside shrines.

 There’s history in bucketloads, too.
 One of the most invaded cities in the world, Palermo comes littered with the detritus of civilisation after civilisation, from the Byzantine mosaics of the Capella Palatina to the grisly Capuchin catacombs, where the skeletons of monks still sport their trademark brown robes.

-Though the short winter can be rainy, the weather warms up in February and can hit 18 in March.
-By April, the local sunbathers are topping up their chestnut tans at the long beach of Mondello to the north of the city.
+In November, sunbathers are still topping up their chestnut tans at the long beach of Mondello to the north of the city.
 Punctuate the sites with trips to Palermo’s sprawling markets of Capo, Vucciria and Ballarò, which capture the city’s chaotic charm in a flurry of mismatched sun umbrellas, gesturing traders and delicious street food (persist with the long queues for moreish arancini).

 Ryanair flies from Stansted and Edinburgh to Palermo.
-Doubles start at £88 at Casa Nostra Al Capo, a boutique B&B that’s a stroll from the markets.
+Doubles start at around £90 at Casa Nostra Al Capo, a boutique B&B that’s a stroll from the markets.

 Valletta, Malta